JayCanuck/enyo-ext/README.md

 Website
 --------
 > An Enyo panels-based solution for creating webpages.
 Each panel is a separate HashPage, giving it a unique hash URL that links directs to the HashPage.
 Furthermore, each HashPage supports lazy-loading to load content when you go to the page.
+Also includes a Link kind that binds hyperlinks.

 webOS
 --------
-> Brings the webOS-exclusive API bindings from Mojo/Enyo1 to Enyo2, including Palm service requests.
+> Brings the webOS-exclusive API bindings from Mojo/Enyo1 to Enyo2, including Palm service requests, app menu, webview, etc.

 XmlpRequest
 --------